airborne-commando/OPSEC-OSINT-Tools/IMINT.md

 ### Extra Tips
 - On mobile browsers, request the desktop site for full features.
 - Long-press images in Chrome mobile and select “Search Image with Google.”
+- Don't just rely on google image search, you may have to manually deduce an image (is this really a iphone or samsung)

 ---